liilab/appify/README.txt

 - ###Real-time updates:
 Appify provides real-time updates on orders and shipping status, so you and your customers can stay up to date on the status of their orders.

-- ###Support for simple, variable, and grouped products:
+- ###Support for simple and variable products:
-Appify supports simple, variable, and grouped products, allowing you to sell a wide range of products through the app.
+Appify supports simple and variable products, allowing you to sell a wide range of products through the app.

 - ###Free and safe to use:
 Appify is completely free to use and is a safe and secure plugin, ensuring that your personal information is kept private.